 Senate Bill 375 (SB 375), which went into effect in 2009, added statutes to the California Government Code to encourage planning practices that create sustainable communities.
-Additionally in 2009, the California Air Resources Board (CARB) set specific targets for reducing greenhouse gas emissions in the San Diego region that call for a seven percent reduction by 2020 and a 13 percent reduction by 2035.
+On September 23, 2010, the California Air Resources Board (CARB) set targets for lowering greenhouse gas emissions in the San Diego region.
+They call for a seven percent reduction, per capita, in greenhouse gas emissions from passenger vehicles by 2020 (compared with 2005); and a 13 percent reduction by 2035 through land use and transportation planning.
 The City's General Plan, including this Housing Element, promote a land use pattern that is anticipated to reduce Vehicle Miles Traveled (VMT's) and result in our region meeting or exceeding the targets established by CARB.
 The key component of the City's General Plan, the City of Villages strategy, promotes the integration of land use planning and transit.
 By providing opportunities for people to live near their place of work or in close proximity to high-frequency transit services, General Plan policies aim to guide the City toward a more sustainable future.